top of page

 Choose a product category where you understand the basics.
 If you know nothing about chemicals, it will be difficult to explain them to buyers.
 Your product knowledge builds trust with customers.

-Every export product requires following rules.
+Every export product requires following the rules.
 Some need certifications, and others may have restrictions.

 1. Certifications